 The hip has two major bursae that can become inflamed or irritated.
 The most common area for bursitis to develop is located by the greater trochanter, the bony point on the side of the hip bone.
 If this becomes inflamed, patients are diagnosed with “trochanteric bursitis.”
 The other major bursa in the hip is located on the inside of the hip, by the groin.
 If this becomes inflamed, patients are diagnosed with “ischial bursitis.”

 Hip bursitis doesn’t cause joint pain, so if you fear your pain is coming from your joint, you should see a doctor.

 Pain and tenderness are the primary symptoms of hip bursitis.
 So if your pain mimics any of these below, you should see a doctor:

-- – Pain is usually worse at nice, when lying on the affected hip.
+- Pain is usually worse at night, when lying on the affected hip